iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.55.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ninety8point6.patientapp 1 reviews"/>
 </p>

+> The application won't even let me sign in and keeps asking me to buy another subscription and I already paid $120.00.
+I contacted support 3 different ways ...phone, email and online chat.
+No success and I am tremendously disappointed.<br> :date: __2021-07-28 16:41:11__

 > This app was a great idea however the doctors on here have no compassion or have any patience with each person requesting a visit.
 They have massive egos and refuse to listen to the patients history and try and treat them.
 If they don't like the questions the patient has they end the conversation.
 I am disappointed that Banner Health is associated with this app.<br> :date: __2021-06-15 01:27:42__

 > Doctors dont actually help with any real problems.
 And just repeat what you tell them.
 So pretty much useless and you are better off using the internet.<br> :date: __2021-06-10 04:02:37__